Wondering where to go for your summer vacation?

 Rondeau is a world-renowned birding destination.

-334 species of birds have been recorded in the park, and 134 of these have been recorded breeding.
+More than 330 bird species have been recorded in the park, and 134 of these have been recorded breeding.

 Rondeau works hard to protect nesting Prothonotary Warblers, which are found in only a few places in Canada.
 Our Discovery team works closely with Bird Studies Canada to help monitor this endangered species.